almostengr/almostengrwebsite/Almostengr.AlmostengrWebsite/docs/resources/getting-into-tech.md

 keywords: "#BlackTechTwitter, getting into tech, transitioning into tech, how to get into tech"
 ---

+Since first learning how to code in 2002, holding various part- and full-time paid positions since 2008, a follower of #BlackTechTwitter on
+<a href="https://twitter.com/almostengr" target="_blank">Twitter</a>,
-As a follower of #BlackTechTwitter and participating in a number of tech related groups on Facebook, sometimes I see or get asked questions about how to get into tech.
+and participating in a number of tech related groups on Facebook, sometimes I see or get asked questions about how to get into tech.
 For some, they want to change careers from a non-tech career.
 For others, they are trying to get into tech and have little to no work experience.

-Below is a list of questions that I have been asked and the answers that I provide to people.
+I decided to compile the questions that I get asked about getting into tech or changing from non-tech role to a tech role into the resource that you see here.

-As I get asked more questions, I will update this page according with my answers to those questions.
+As I get asked more questions, I will update this page with my answers to those questions.
 If you have a question that is not answered here, you can reach out to me on
 <a href="https://twitter.com/almostengr" target="_blank">Twitter</a> or
 <a href="https://www.instagram.com/almostengr" target="_blank">Instagram</a>.

 ## Categories

-Information provided here is broken down into categories.
-Click the category below to jump to the question that are most relevant to the information you would like to know.
+Information provided here is grouped into categories.
+Click the category below to jump to the question that is most relevant to the information you would like to know.

 * [General](#general)
 * [Certifications](#certifications)